| Previous Post | Top | Next Post |

 ~/.local/share/gnome-shell/extensions/

-and activated them with GNOME’s Extensions
+and activated them with GNOME’s Extensions (gnome-extensions).

 Under GNOME 43, this

-is as important as GNOME’s Tweaks
+Extensions is as important as GNOME’s Tweaks (gnome-tweaks) to get my

 GNOME Desktop environment configured as I want.